dwittner/jquery-clipboard/README.md

-This jQuery plugin provides the object **$.clipboard** for standardizing copy & paste functionality in browsers.
+This jQuery plugin provides the object **$.clipboard** for unified copy & paste functionality in browsers.

 ## Low Level API